springboardmentor3847a-cloud/AI-System-to-Automatically-Review-and-Summarize-Research-Papers-/README.md

 **Project Overview**

 This project focuses on building an AI-assisted research workflow that can:
-Search academic papers based on a given topic
+*Search academic papers based on a given topic
-Rank papers using citation count and relevance
-Extract and process PDFs of selected research papers Generate concise summaries using Large Language Models (LLMs) The system is designed to help students and researchers quickly understand state-of-the-art research without manually reading multiple papers.
+*Rank papers using citation count and relevance *Extract and process PDFs of selected research papers *Generate concise summaries using Large Language Models (LLMs) *The system is designed to help students and researchers quickly understand state-of-the-art research without manually reading multiple papers.

  **Key Features**

- Academic Paper Search using Semantic Scholar API Ranking & Filtering based on year, citations, and relevance score PDF Processing and text extraction
+ *Academic Paper Search using Semantic Scholar API *Ranking & Filtering based on year, citations, and relevance score *PDF Processing and text extraction
- LLM-based Summarization for quick insights Integration with LangChain and Google Generative AI Scalable architecture suitable for research automation
+ *LLM-based Summarization for quick insights *Integration with LangChain and Google Generative AI *Scalable architecture suitable for research automation

  **Technologies & Libraries Used**

-Python
+1.Python
-Semantic Scholar API
+2.Semantic Scholar API
-LangChain
-LangGraph
+3.LangChain
+4.LangGraph
-Google Generative AI (Gemini)
+5.Google Generative AI (Gemini)
-pandas
+6.pandas
-PyMuPDF (pymupdf4llm)
+7.PyMuPDF (pymupdf4llm)
-tiktoken
-requests
+8.tiktoken

  **Project Structure**